Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: SW Doppler cooling

-We employ the demonstrated SW extinction as well as ion positioning to explore SW Doppler cooling to phonon numbers below the typical Doppler limit.
-In our experiment, the free-space RW and integrated SW beams used for Doppler cooling have the same wave vector direction in the $\x-\y$ plane, coupling to all motional modes simultaneously (see Methods).
+We employ the demonstrated SW extinction, as well as stable ion positioning in the UV SW, to explore SW Doppler cooling to phonon numbers below the typical Doppler limit.
+In our experiment, the free-space RW and the integrated SW beams used for Doppler cooling have the same wave vector direction in the $\x-\y$ plane, coupling to all motional modes simultaneously (see Appendix~\ref{App:motmodes}).
 We iteratively scan the cooling beam's detuning, intensity, and pulse duration to minimize the decoherence of Rabi oscillations on a $\lambda=729$~nm transition due to the ion's motion.
 Both the optimized RW and SW detunings are consistent with $\Delta = -\Gamma/2$ given the $P_{1/2}$ natural linewidth $\Gamma \approx \tpi 21.5$ MHz.
-We measure the resulting phonon number based on the sideband imbalanced excitation \cite{Heatingoftrappedion}.
+We measure the resulting phonon number based on imbalance in motional sideband excitation \cite{Heatingoftrappedion}, considering motional sidebands of a $\lambda=729$~nm optical quadrupole transition.

 In all experimental sequences, ions have axial mode occupancies $\bar n_\mathrm{ax}$ of order 100 prior to cooling due to excitation during the preceding readout.
-After 1500 $\mu$s of RW Doppler cooling, the phonon numbers in all three modes approach the Doppler limit $\simeq\frac{\Gamma}{2 \omega_m}(\frac{1}{2}+\frac{\alpha}{\cos^2 \theta_m})$ for motional frequency $\omega_m$, angle between the cooling beam and motional direction $\theta_m$, and coupling of isotropic spontaneous emission into any motional axis $\alpha=1/3$ \cite{Eschner_Morigi_Schmidt-Kaler_Blatt_2003, Stenholm_1986}.
-For an ion positioned at SW nodes, 700 $\mu$s SW Doppler cooling with or without preceding RW cooling brings the phonon number in the axial mode to $\sim 1.8\times$ below the RW Doppler limit, with similar factors observed for the radial modes, see Table.~\ref{tab:Dopplercooling}.
-These lower cooling limits are close to the factor of two predicted inside the Lamb-Dicke regime \cite{cirac1992laser}, while the agreement between values of final phonon number $\bar n_\mathrm{ss}$ measured with and without RW Doppler cooling indicates the effectiveness of SW Doppler cooling even from well beyond the LD regime \cite{xing2025trapped}.
+After 1500 \textmu s of RW Doppler cooling, the phonon numbers in all three modes approach the Doppler limit $\simeq\frac{\Gamma}{2 \omega_m}(\frac{1}{2}+\frac{\alpha}{\cos^2 \theta_m})$ for motional frequency $\omega_m$, angle between the cooling beam and motional direction $\theta_m$, and coupling of isotropic spontaneous emission into any motional axis $\alpha=1/3$ \cite{Eschner_Morigi_Schmidt-Kaler_Blatt_2003, Stenholm_1986}.
+The resulting Doppler limit for the first radial mode $R_1$ at approximately $2\pi\times4.5$~MHz corresponds to $\bar n \approx 4$ in Fig.~\ref{fig:SWDC}a.